List of Hennepin County Library branches: Former libraries

 The Hennepin County Library formerly operated school libraries in rural communities and a library in Glen Lake Sanatorium.

 Libraries not part of the Hennepin County Library system

-The following libraries are located in Hennepin County, but not part of the Hennepin County Library system: the Hennepin County Law Library, Lindell Library at Augsburg University, Minneapolis Community and Technical College Library (located in Whitney Hall), Minneapolis Institute of Art Museum Library, Normandale Community College Library, Quatrefoil Library, Saint Mary's University of Minnesota Library, North Central University's T.J.
+Within Hennepin County there are several other libraries that are not part of the Hennepin County Library system.
+Many of these are connected with colleges and universities, including Lindell Library at Augsburg University, Minneapolis Community and Technical College Library (located in Whitney Hall), Normandale Community College Library, Saint Mary's University of Minnesota Library, North Central University's T.J.
 Jones Library and the University of Minnesota Libraries.
+Also in the county are the Minneapolis Institute of Art Museum Library, the Hennepin County Law Library, and the independent Quatrefoil Library which holds collections related to the LGBTQ+ community.